elinaldosoft/ddquery/README.rst

 Django Debug Query (ddquery)
 -------------------------------
-Ddquery is one lib in python for beautiful colored SQL statements, for database relational in Django
+Ddquery is a library built in python that add color in your SQL statements and show in your command shell (pretty), for relational databases that uses ORM of the Django

 Requirements
 ------------------